pvmack/BusTracking/README.md

 # BusTracking
-Bus Map Tracker needs much more customization.
+Bus Map Tracker for stops between MIT and Harvard with json and api.
 Attribution to MIT xpro Course.